 I am always on the lookout for things I may have overlooked when putting together my own first aid kit.
 Most especially, I keep an eye peeled for items that have multiples uses.
 With the exception, perhaps, of the hazardous waste bags, the six items today meet that criteria.
 No comment on the spirits, if the shoe fits, put it on!

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: For your convenience, here are links to many of the items referenced in today’s article.
+For your convenience, here are the items referenced in today’s article.

 Medical Action Infectious Waste Bag: Of everything listed, this is the one that may not be readily available at your local drugstore.
 These come in a variety of sizes so keep in mind that if you plan to use a hazardous waste bag to line a wastepaper basket, measure first.

 Bic Twin Disposable Shaver for Men, 3 – 10 packs: These are certainly cheap enough.
 As I mentioned in the article, it might also be handy to store a hank of denim fabric that can used to sharpen your razor blades again and again.